Thickfreakness: Background

 The band's debut album The Big Come Up had been tremendously successful for an independent rock band and Thickfreakness further increased their profile.
 It continues The Black Keys' tradition of raw, heavy blues-influenced garage rock.

 Songs such as "Set You Free" won the pair some mainstream success as being featured in the soundtrack of the 2003 film School of Rock.
 Heavy comparisons to another American blues-influenced garage rock duo, The White Stripes, were often made by the music media.

 Recording

 Most of the album was recorded in December 2002 during a single 14-hour session in Patrick Carney's basement using an early 1980s Tascam 388 8-track recorder.
 This approach was necessary because the group spent its small advance payment from Fat Possum Records on rent.
 The liner notes claim this is Carney's "patented recording technique called 'medium fidelity'".
 The result is a more vintage sound.
-The song "Midnight in Her Eyes" is one of the few Black Keys songs that used a bass guitar; Dan Auerbach dubbed a bassline by playing a Guild SG-style bass through a guitar amp into the song.
 Part of "Set You Free" was recorded by Jeff Saltzman.

 The album included two covers: "Have Love, Will Travel" by Richard Berry and "Everywhere I Go" by north Mississippi bluesman Junior Kimbrough.